epam/hubctl/CONTRIBUTING.md

 ## Release Guidelines

+At the moment there is no release schedule.
+With the current pace of the development, release has been agreed by the contributors.
+This means release can be (and should be) done at any random moment of time.
+This emphasizes the importance of continuous relative stability of `develop` branch.

+### Before begin

-0. Make sure all issues have been completed.
+Make sure all issues have been completed.
 It should not be possible to make a release for 'In Progress' issues.
+If there is an issue in 'In Progress' but the code has been committed to `develop` then this is blocker for release.

+> For example: the feature has been implemented, yet DOD requires to update documenation published in [hubct.io](/epam/hubctl.io) that is different repository.
+This means  Release should not happen then.

+### Start the release

 1. Release is always taken from `develop` branch
 2. Do not squash it but rebase to the `main` branch (or `master` if Github legacy naming is used)
 3. Create a tag with a version number.
 For example, `v0.1.0` (not aplicable for components and stacks).
 This should trigger the release workflow.